davidsauntson/hangman-ds/README.md

   - disables buttons for letters that have already been guesses
 - ResultComponents
   - renders
-  - is not displayed until the game is finished
   - shows 'win' message when the game is won
   - shows 'lose' message when the game is lost
   - shows 'play again' message when game is won or lost